Last Updated on

 Over the course of 5 minutes my car was automatically brought through a narrow clearing of Alpine trees that had just started to turn colors.
 The air was crisp on this late September day but the sun was high and warm, creating 5 minutes of comfort and beauty.
 Thanks, Park City!

-It didn’t matter that my head was in the clouds- an attendant at the apex of the ride was available to warn me to pull my hand brakes down (releasing them) when the time was right.
+It didn’t matter that my head was in the clouds- an attendant at the top of the Alpine Coaster was available to warn me to pull my hand brakes down (releasing them) when the time was right.

 At that moment 2 minutes of insanity broke out.